aquinohugo/EEC-PII/README.md

 ## Getting Started

-This project was put together at as a final project Computer Programming II subject, on our Engineering degree.
+This project was put together at a Computer Programming II subject on our Electronics Engineering degree.

-The program controls the vehicle fleet of a car rental company.
+The program controls the fleet of vehicles of a car rental company.

 Authors: